 - Office Visit

-Not if the mole removal is performed purely for cosmetic reasons.
+Insurance will not cover the cost if the Mole Removal is performed purely for cosmetic reasons.
 However, if the mole is believed to be cancerous, then insurance may cover a portion of the removal.
 We suggest having the mole assessed by a dermatologist.
-If mole removal is recommended, this can be addressed with your insurance provider prior to seeking out a plastic surgeon.
+If Mole Removal is recommended, this can be addressed with your insurance provider prior to seeking out a plastic surgeon.